 If the setting's status is Locally applied or Inherited, click Edit to edit an existing setting (the "Edit setting" dialog box displays).

-- Enter a short description that will appear within the setting's summary.
+- At the top, enter a short description that will appear within the setting's summary.

 - Under Messages to affect, select All incoming messages or Only external incoming messages.

-- Scroll down to Routing options, and select Also route to original destination to send a copy of the message to the new address and also deliver it to the original recipient.
+- Under Routing options, check the Also route to original destination box to send a copy of the message to the new address and also deliver it to the original recipient.

 Note: If you don’t select this option, the message is only sent to the new address.